katehayes/dpukarchive/README.md

 the particular data files you want to use presently involves downloading and manually searching through many files you don’t want. <br>

-Plan: to try develop a package with functions that make interacting with the UK police data archive easier.
+Plan: to try develop a package that makes interacting with the UK police data archive easier.
 <!-- I'm trying to take stock of the archive - figure out what data files are absent/present/present in multiple versions, how to interact with the archive in the most efficient way, etc. -->

 ## Understanding the contents of the archive